kyverno/website/content/en/docs/Installation/_index.md

 4. `gen-workers`: the number of workers for processing generate policies concurrently.
 Default is set to 10.
 5. `background-scan`: the interval (like 30s, 15m, 12h) for background processing.
 Default is set to 1h.
 6. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
 Default is set to "false".
+7. `autoUpdateWebhooks`: auto-configuration of the webhooks based on installed policies.
+Default is set to "true".

 ### Policy Report access